ci-lab-cz/streamd/README.md

 ```
 run_prolif  --wdir_to_run md_files/md_run/protein_H_HIS_ligand_1 md_files/md_run/protein_H_HIS_ligand_2  -c 128 -v -s 5
 ```
+In case, you have a cofactor-protein system, the --ligand_id and --append_protein_selection arguments can be used in this scenario.
+The system residue names of both the ligand and cofactors can be found in the md_files/md_run/protein-ligand/all_ligand_resid.txt file.
+To calculate the affinity between a protein-cofactor system and a ligand, use --ligand_id 'UNL'.
+By default, StreaMD uses 'UNL' as the ligand system residue name, but it is recommended to verify the exact residue name in the all_ligand_resid.txt file.
+Additionally, specify --append_protein_selection 'CFR' to include cofactor into the protein system for the calculations (you can find the exact cofactor residue name also in the all_ligand_resid.txt file).
+To calculate binding energy for the protein system and the cofactor, use --ligand_id 'CFR' instead.

 #### **Output**
 1) in each directory where xtc file is located  *plifs.csv*, *plifs.png*,*plifs_map.png*, *plifs.html* file for each simulation will be created
 2) *prolif_output_*unique-suffix*.csv/png* - aggregated csv/png output file for all analyzed simulations.
 Unique suffix is used to separate outputs from different runs.